 This left the WiFi signal inside lacking a bit.
 Luckily, the Pepwave systems support the connection of multiple access points.
 We installed one of them (AP One AC Mini) in our AC duct in the front bedroom of our RV (using the duct as a conduit from the office ?? ).
 This gives us great WiFi inside as well as to the truck when traveling!

-The toughest part of installing the system is definitely the roof-mounted antenna.
+The toughest part of installing the system is definitely the roof-mounted antenna and routing the cables.
 Drilling holes in the roof of one's RV certainly requires some planning!
 That said, we cannot say what the best way is for your RV.
 Contact your manufacturer, ask some others with the same or similar RV.
 Facebook groups are great for this.

 We do have footage of our install and might do a future video on the topic.
 Let us know if that is of interest to you.

 I almost don't know what to do with myself when we pull into camp and the internet is already up and running!
 It used to be a 30 to 60 minute game of trial and error with every new campground, followed by daily reboots, modem swaps, etc. Our internet worked very well, but it did require a lot of baby-sitting.
 No longer!
 Now, it just works!

 ✅ Ultimate Road Warrior Bundle with MobileMark Antenna (Our Kit): changinglanesrv.com/mmh-our-bundle